 Use jacks and guy wires to adjust component positions, ensuring vertical deviation ≤ H/1000 and ≤10mm.

-Employ temporary supports to secure steel beams and columns, preventing collapse or displacement.
+Use temporary supports to secure steel beams and columns, preventing collapse or displacement during the installation of a large-scale steel structure project.

 3. Inspection Phase:

-Verify installation accuracy with theodolites and spirit levels to ensure compliance with GB 50205 standards.
+Verify installation accuracy with theodolites and spirit levels to ensure compliance with GB 50205 standards and international steel structure construction requirements.

 Common Issues: